vdumeaux/mixtR/vignettes/MIxT-web-application.md

 ```

 The compute service is now running, so next up is starting the web application
 container.
-This is lucily one liner:
+This is luckily a one liner:

 ```
 docker run -p 8000:80 --link compute-service -e COMPUTE_SERVICE=compute-service:80 --name=mixt -t fjukstad/mixt-stroma